TwistingTwists/obsidian-tools/elevenlabs - voice change flow.md

 3. For podcast -> we will repeat this for each generated scene
 4. If multiple speakers in the scene -> we will have to break down scene into smaller parts using speaker diarization and repeat the same proces -> but can be done later

+three ways of getting voice id:

+- manual
+- clone the voice => get  a new voice id
+- generate the voice based  on text descriptoin (prompt / avatar description)

 ---
 future - two speaker tempalte support
 - find out speaker  one, speaker two segments for speaker diarization